nipo/nsl/example/sipeed_tang_console_60k/ddr3/readme.rst

                           # train=1 maps the read plane first, which is
                           # how the record's two read figures are found
+  acrobe run eye.py       # the read plane, three ways, at length acrobe run dataeye.py   # the same plane against the array rather
+                          # than against the part's own pattern: one
+                          # walk of a region at every tap, counted
+                          # size= picks the region, taps=a:b the span,
+                          # odt= the part's termination, passes= how
+                          # many walks a tap
-  acrobe run eye.py       # the read plane, three ways, at length acrobe run drivemap.py  # which wire slots the pads hold acrobe run ruler.py     # where the write data sits against its command acrobe run level.py     # ask the part whether the strobe arrives acrobe run probe.py     # what the bus held at every read offset acrobe run taps.py      # the burst and the strobe at every tap acrobe run trace.py     # a pass of the probe walker, on the DFI: the
+  acrobe run drivemap.py  # which wire slots the pads hold acrobe run ruler.py     # where the write data sits against its command acrobe run level.py     # ask the part whether the strobe arrives acrobe run probe.py     # what the bus held at every read offset acrobe run taps.py      # the burst and the strobe at every tap acrobe run trace.py     # a pass of a walker, on the DFI: the first
-                          # first failing one, or the last clean one
+                          # failing one, or the last clean one
+                          # size= picks the region.
+The probe's whole
+                          # pass fits the window and is caught from
+                          # the run; a larger region is caught on the
+                          # walker's own error line with the window
+                          # standing before it, pre= samples of it

-The ``.fs`` path handed to ``programmer_cli`` has to be **absolute**, and ``--scan-cables`` is what says which cable and location to use.
+The ``.fs`` path handed to ``programmer_cli`` has to be **absolute**.

-Those last two hang on this transport and print nothing.
-A script run under ``acrobe run`` that opens ``Session(path)`` and asks each block's console adaptor answers in seconds over the same port, which is what every reading below the transport was taken with.
+``--scan-cables F`` is what says which cable and location to use;
+plain ``--scan-cables`` reports location 0 and is wrong.
+The enumerate above is what detaches ``ftdi_sio`` from the cable's second interface, which the vendor library will not do and does not need root for.

+The ``stty`` is not optional.
+A freshly enumerated port comes up in canonical discipline with echo, acrobe's tty adapter does not put it in raw mode, and every resolve over it -- ``acrobe run`` included -- hangs before printing anything.

 ``walk.py`` reads the board record out of ``src/boundary.vhd`` rather than repeating it, so a script that sweeps one figure puts the other